StrangeBeeCorp/thehive-templates/README.md

 In TheHive, go into the `Case templates` tab in `Organization`, and open the action menu of the case template.
 Use the `Export case template` action to download the template as a JSON file.

-Finally, open an issue on this repository with the JSON file attached.
+Finally, open a pull request containing your case template as JSON file.
 Once reviewed and validated by StrangeBee crew, your case template will be published.
 Thanks for your contribution !